$3,100,000Pressure sore death

 Investigating the Case

-Your attorney can build a strong case demonstrating the facility’s failure to provide adequate care by conducting a detailed investigation.
+By conducting a detailed investigation, your attorney can build a strong case demonstrating the facility’s failure to provide adequate care.

 Gathering and Preserving Evidence